 Every year the monastic community will be on retreat from the beginning of January until the end of March.
 During this time overnight accommodation will not be available for guests.
 However one can apply to join the winter retreat as a support for a month or longer; for more information please contact the guest monk or nun (applications start in September the year before).
 Visitors can still come during the day to meditate or to help with mealtime offerings.

 A Dhamma talk is usually given on Observance nights (see our calendar).
 The Saturday afternoon meditation workshops will continue at Amaravati, led by an experienced lay teacher.
 These workshops will be held in the Sala during the retreat period.
-Telephone messages will be processed regularly throughout this time, but in general, written inquiries will not be attended to until the beginning April.
+Telephone messages will be processed regularly throughout this time, but in general, written enquiries will not be attended to until the beginning April.